By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Einarsson led events at Frankfurter Buchmesse last month in which relatives of Prix Voltaire laureates participated and/or laureates who remain in jeopardy were remembered and their incarcerations protested.

-For example, Ensaf Haidar, the wife of the still-imprisoned 2016 laureate Raif Badawi was on hand, as was Mahmoud Lutfi, brother of the still jailed Cairo publisher Khaled Lutfi.
-And as we reported on Monday (November 11), Lutfi was also featured with Einarsson in a discussion of threats to the freedom to publish at Sharjah International Book Fair’s Publishers Conference.
+For example, Ensaf Haidar, the wife of the still-imprisoned 2016 laureate Raif Badawi was on hand, as was Mahmoud Lotfy, brother of the still jailed Cairo publisher Khaled Lotfy.
+And as we reported on Monday (November 11), Lotfy was also featured with Einarsson in a discussion of threats to the freedom to publish at Sharjah International Book Fair’s Publishers Conference.

 Burhan Sonmez joined in on the Frankfurt programming, as well—much of which was based in the Guest of Honor Norway pavilion—to discuss challenges to the freedom to publish in Turkey, representing the 2017 Prix Voltaire winners Evrensel and Turhan Günay operate.